|

 To facilitate this, the Coalition on Sexual Orientation held two

-consultation events at Clanmil Housing on Waring Street,
+Clanmil Housing on Waring Street,

 Belfast on Monday March 8th and Tuesday March 9th,